 Learn About the Mar Vista Great Streets Project

-In January 2015, the Mayor and Councilmember Mike Bonin kicked-off a visioning process by going door-to-door in Mar Vista to raise awareness about this effort to re-design this stretch of Venice Blvd to reflect community needs.
-In August 2015, safety improvements along Venice Blvd gained additional attention when it was identified on the Vision Zero High-Injury Network.
-In January 2017, the City of Los Angeles identified this stretch of Venice Blvd as a Priority Corridor in the City’s first ever Vision Zero Action Plan.
+In August 2015, safety improvements along Venice Boulevard gained additional attention when the street was placed on the Vision Zero High-Injury Network.
+In January 2017, the City of Los Angeles selected this stretch of Venice Boulevard as a Priority Corridor in the City’s first-ever Vision Zero Action Plan.
 Vision Zero uses collision data to prioritize safety improvements aimed at ending preventable traffic deaths by 2025.

-This section of Venice Blvd has experienced a high rate of traffic related injuries and fatalities.
-From 2003-2016, 360 collisions involving injury occurred on Venice Blvd.
+This section of Venice Boulevard has experienced a high rate of traffic related injuries and fatalities.
+From 2003 to 2016, 360 collisions involving injury occurred on Venice Boulevard.
 Over half of the serious injuries involved people walking and biking.
 Five people lost their lives.

 The Project Features the Following Key Enhancements and Benefits: